terryaney/KatApp/readme.md

 **NOTE**: When creating or passing ICalculationInputs, the above javascript object represent the available features.
 However, the [state.inputs](#iapplicationdata-properties) has a built in method of `getNumber( inputId: string ) => number | undefined` what will try to parse the input as a number taking the current cultures decimal place separator into account.
 If the value cannot be parsed, `undefined` is returned.

+#### ICalculationInputs.getNumber

+In addition to the storage of inputs and tables, the `ICalculationInputs` object has one built in method called `getNumber`.

+**`getNumber(inputId: string): number | undefined`**

+You can call this method to automatically convert textual input (including culture specific handling of the decimal place character) into a numeric value if conversion is possible.
+If the conversion fails, it returns `undefined`.

 ### ITabDef

 `ITabDef` is the object returned from RBLe Framework calculations for each 'result tab' processed.
 The properties available on this object represent the result tables (`Array<ITabDefRow>`) returned from the CalcEngine tab.